R.U.O.K — Are you OK?

 Started to get stuck with all 3 ideas, I decided to start over...

 I knew that I still wanted to do something for students who live alone but wasn’t sure which direction I should go for.
-Luckily, my friends called me out one night and an idea sparked.
+Luckily, my friends (Thank thank you!!!) called me out one night and an idea sparked.

 I did some more research.
 This time I focused on safety specifically.

 I love wordplays.
-And this name was a result from a random joke.
+And this name was a result from a random joke: R.U.O.K (Are you OK?)

 Why the check mark?